1 / 1

 A group of downtown residents with dogs helped make Railyard Dog Park, an in-the-city, one-acre dog park a reality in 2010.
-Located in LoDo (Lower Downtown Denver), this fenced-in, off-leash park has soft, sandy base, shaded areas, a water fountain and benches.
+Located in LoDo (Lower Downtown Denver), this fenced-in, off-leash park has a soft, sandy base, shaded areas, a water fountain and benches.
 Separate areas for low-energy and high-area dogs keep canines and owners in sync.
 Note: The park has temporarily closed in the past for cleanup efforts.
 Please check with the city for the current status.

 Located in between Five Points and City Park West neighborhoods, the one-acre, fenced-in Fuller Dog Park has a suburban/urban feel due to its location in the residential area behind Manual High School.
 Expect sand for ground cover and a surrounding park area outside the fence.
 Water jugs are available but make sure to bring your own water just in case they are empty.

 Situated on two acres near Lakeside Amusement Park just off Interstate 70 and Sheridan, Berkeley Lake Dog Park is a fenced-in area for pooches and their pals just west of the lake.
 There is a parking lot just off West 46th Avenue, and then head northwest from there along the path.
-Bring water as there is no access to the lake from inside the dog park, and pet owners will be happy to know there is a separate fenced in area specifically designed for dogs under 25 pounds.
+Bring water as there is no access to the lake from inside the dog park, and pet owners will be happy to know there is a separate fenced-in area specifically designed for dogs under 25 pounds.
 The park can be a bit noisy due to its location but amusement park lights and roller-coaster sounds add to the atmosphere on fair-weather nights.

 Cherry Creek State Park is the largest regional park and recreation area in southeast Denver, and it was also the first park in the Colorado State Park system.
 The Dog Off-Leash Area (DOLA) is a spacious 107-acre fenced area in the southeast corner of the park and offers water access to Cherry Creek for canine enjoyment.
 Use of the dog park requires a DOLA pass and a park pass for all vehicles entering the park.
 DOLA passes are available for $2/daily or $20/annually at the entrance stations and park office.
 When staff is unavailable to assist, daily passes can be purchased at the self-serve stations.
-Make sure to know the rules so everyone enjoys DOLA, such as keep dogs within visual distance and under voice control when off leash, carry a leash and waste bag for each dog, clean up after your dog, and respect the limit of three dogs per handler.
+Make sure to know the rules so everyone enjoys DOLA, such as keep dogs within visual distance and under voice control when off-leash, carry a leash and waste bag for each dog, clean up after your dog, and respect the limit of three dogs per handler.
 Miles of trails meander through the Cherry Creek State Park, so dogs and owners have superb exploration and exercise opportunities.
 All dogs must remain on leash when visiting the park and not in the fenced area.

 Make sure to keep dogs on leashes in these beautiful Denver Parks.
 If you prefer leash-free play, head to the dog parks mentioned above and the many others in the Denver metropolitan area.

 The name Confluence Park hints at two waterways joining, which is exactly the case with Cherry Creek and the South Platte River meeting up at Denver's scenic Confluence Park.
 It's a favorite area to enjoy views of downtown, get out for a walk with Fluffy or Fido, observe kayakers braving the rapids and sunbathe on the sandy banks.
-The park is surrounded by residential lofts, shops and office buildings and located near REI's flagship store and Downtown Aquarium.
+The park is surrounded by residential lofts, shops and office buildings and is located near REI's flagship store and Downtown Aquarium.
 Catch some tunes on summer Thursday evenings at the free concert series.